AdrianTorjKobza/System_Design/Design_Safeguards_for_an_AI_System_that_can_Take_Actions_on_Behalf_of_a_User.md

 - **Agentic AI**: AI systems capable of planning, reasoning, and executing multi-step workflows across external APIs on behalf of a user.
 - **Direct Prompt Injection**: An attack where a user inputs crafted instructions to bypass safety system prompts and hijack the AI’s behavior.
-- **Indirect Prompt Injection**: An attack where an AI processes untrusted external content (e.g., a malicious email or webpage) containing hidden instructions that hijack the AI's execution plan.
+- **Indirect Prompt Injection**: An attack where an AI processes untrusted external content (e.g. a malicious email or webpage) containing hidden instructions that hijack the AI's execution plan.
-- **Ephemeral Sandbox**: A temporary, isolated computing environment (e.g., container or microVM) provisioned strictly to execute a single action and self-destruct immediately after.
+- **Ephemeral Sandbox**: A temporary, isolated computing environment (e.g. container or microVM) provisioned strictly to execute a single action and self-destruct immediately after.
 - **Human-in-the-Loop (HITL)**: A safeguard pattern requiring explicit human authorization before executing actions classified as high-risk or irreversible.
 - **Intent Boundary Evaluator**: A semantic check verifying that the AI's formulated execution plan strictly aligns with the user's original request scope and authorized tasks.
 - **PII & Secrets Anonymization**: The process of detecting, redacting, or replacing Personally Identifiable Information and sensitive keys with non-sensitive surrogate tokens before sending payloads to LLM providers.